Free worldwide shipping on every order

 Alternative #1: Hale RLPRO 2000 (Best for Clinical Use and Canadian Buyers)

 The RLPRO 2000 is Hale's flagship full-body panel at 189 × 58 cm with 1,152 dual-chip LEDs delivering ≥197 mW/cm² at 6 inches.
-It is a Health Canada licensed Class II medical device, FDA-registered, CE-marked, and manufactured under ISO 13485 / MDSAP.
+It is a Health Canada licensed Class II medical device, FDA-listed, CE-marked, and supported by ISO 13485 / MDSAP supplier documentation.

 Why Hale is the strongest alternative for clinical and Canadian buyers